damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 #### EE-Trial Banner

-To not display the EE-trial banner at the blog post, set `ee_cta` to `false` in the frontmatter:
+To not display the EE-trial banner on the blog post, set `ee_cta` to `false` in the frontmatter:

 ```yaml
 ee_cta: false